 - a.
 Faculty members are expected to conduct classes in a manner appropriate to the type and level of the course assigned; to establish and inform students of course objectives, requirements, and schedules in writing, electronically or on paper, and in a timely manner; and to deal with student papers and examinations in a timely manner. - b.
 Faculty members are expected to hold office hours for consultation on course work and the advising of students. - c.
 A faculty member who must be absent from a class due to illness of self or family member or other due cause is expected to try to make arrangements for alternative instruction.
 The faculty member should inform the department chair and departmental coordinator of the alternative arrangements and arrange for timely notification to students, especially in the event the class must be cancelled.
 Graduate faculty should notify the dean of the School of Theology-Seminary.
 If a chair must be absent, notification should be sent to the departmental coordinator and the academic dean.
-Most absences can be addressed within the department, but chairs and program directors are encouraged to communicate any concerns regarding faculty absences to the academic dean (dean of the School of Theology-Seminary). - d.
-Faculty members are expected to take up other responsibilities as the situation may call for: moderating senior theses or research projects, assisting in the recruitment of prospective students, teaching for a colleague in an emergency, assisting in summer registration, etc.
+Most absences can be addressed within the department, but chairs and program directors are encouraged to communicate any concerns regarding faculty absences to the academic dean (dean of the School of Theology-Seminary).

-- e.
-Faculty members are expected to participate in the decision-making, curriculum development, and assessment processes of the department and the college [university].
-Faculty members are not expected to serve on a college [university] standing or ad hoc committee before the year in which they apply for third-year review. - f.
-Although faculty members have a primary responsibility to their own department, they are also members of a larger collegial community and should make every effort to work cooperatively with members of other departments and with the administrators of the college [university], respecting appropriate deadlines established by various administrative officers. - g.
+- d.
+Faculty members are expected to take up other responsibilities as the situation may call for: moderating senior theses or research projects, assisting in the recruitment of prospective students, teaching for a colleague in an emergency, assisting in summer registration, etc.Faculty members are expected to participate in the decision-making, curriculum development, and assessment processes of the department and the college [university].
+Faculty members are not expected to serve on a college [university] standing or ad hoc committee before the year in which they apply for third-year review. - e.
+Although faculty members have a primary responsibility to their own department, they are also members of a larger collegial community and should make every effort to work cooperatively with members of other departments and with the administrators of the college [university], respecting appropriate deadlines established by various administrative officers. - f.
 Faculty members are required to attend the fall faculty workshop and spring commencement exercises.
 If faculty are unable to attend, they should notify the Office of Academic Affairs in advance.
-Faculty members are also expected to attend other major academic convocations. - h.
+Faculty members are also expected to attend other major academic convocations. - g.
 In addition, each faculty member has a responsibility to be familiar with his or her roles and responsibilities as described in the Faculty Handbook.
 If questions of interpretation arise, clarifications should be sought from the president, the provost, the dean of the faculty, the academic dean, the department chair [the dean of the School of Theology], or the Faculty Handbook Committee.
-Any exceptions mutually agreed upon should be in writing and signed by all parties concerned.
+Any exceptions mutually agreed upon should be in writing and signed by all parties concerned. - h.
+Faculty are expected to participate in annual programming on excellence in inclusive teaching.
+Academic Affairs will consult with the Joint Faculty Senate Executive committee and the Joint Faculty Senate Committee on Inclusion, Equity and Justice regarding the content and delivery of the annual programs.